Shecklock/Team-38/README.md

 07/12/2023
 Futher developmet was made, html files from front end was converted to lade templates for the laravel framework.
 Home page is linked to the database so that it show any products uploaded by the admin.

+For more development record please visit the trello board: https://trello.com/b/WHEj4KB6